VBAC Induction Options: Methods, Risks, and What to Expect

 Can I Choose to Have an Elective Induction for VBAC?

-Yes, you can choose elective induction for a VBAC, but it’s essential to discuss the risks and benefits with your healthcare provider.
-They’ll help you make a well-informed decision based on your specific circumstances.
+Yes, elective induction for a VBAC is an option, but the risks and benefits need to be reviewed carefully with your healthcare provider.
+They will help you reach a well-informed decision based on your specific circumstances.

 What Are the Risks of Induction for VBAC?